lixinW/ship-hats-docs/aws-vpc-endpoint.md

 1. On your VPC, enable DNS hostnames and DNS Support.

-1. Click the [ship.gov.sg](ship.gov.sg) or [hats.stack.gov.sg](hats.stack.gov.sg) private hosted zone that you newly created, or created previously for your VPC.
+1. Click the [ship.gov.sg](ship.gov.sg), [hats.stack.gov.sg](hats.stack.gov.sg), or [gitlab-dedicated.com](gitlab-dedicated.com) private hosted zone that you newly created, or created previously for your VPC.
 Make sure that it is the correct hosted zone for your VPC in which you just created the endpoints, as you may have created multiple hosted zones with the same domain for different VPCs.

     ![](./images/hosted-zone.png)